vibhanshu72/risa3d-mcp-server/README.md

 Built by **Vibhanshu Mishra, PE** — Structural Engineer at AG&E Structural Engineers, Austin TX.

-Inspired by the SAP2000 MCP server project.
+Inspired by the ETABS MCP server project by a friend.
 If this helped you, feel free to connect on LinkedIn!

 ---